 In his senior high school years Connor, through the Australian Indigenous Education Foundation was fortunate to receive an education scholarship that he and his parents could only have dreamed of.
 Immensely grateful, he often reflects on the significance of ‘opportunity’ on a young person’s perception of what might be possible in life and, of the immense value of education.

 Connor is a professional Rugby League player.
-Currently playing for the Newcastle Knights.
-Connor made his NRL debut in 2016 for the Sydney Roosters before relocating to Newcastle in 2018.
+Currently playing for the Sydney Roosters.
+Connor made his NRL debut in 2016 for the Sydney Roosters before moving to the Newcastle Knights in 2018 and coming back to the Roosters in 2022.

 Connor’s experience and connection to his culture have inspired his involvement with the Cultural Choice Association.